efezinoidisi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - 17-hidethisword is a script that displays all the lines that do not contain the pattern bin in the file /etc/passwd

+- 18-letteronly is a script that displays all lines of the file /etc/ssh/sshd_config starting with a letter

+-